Non-equilibrium state during proton-deuteron exchange at a liquid-liquid interface: Introduction

-Interfaces govern the function of phase boundaries such as chemically specific charge and mass exchange in science and technology, including signal transduction in nervous systems, molecular transport in biological cell regulation, ion exchange in batteries and fuel cells, or catalysis with solids, to name a few.\cite{ Crossley2010, Kaminski2017, Li2022} A particular type of interface is that between two liquids.
-Such interfaces can be studied quite comfortably for liquids that do not mix, e.g., water and oil.\cite{Piradashvili2016} However, interfaces between miscible liquids will inherently mix, and are thus elusive to many slower analytical techniques.
-A previous approach to study proton-deuteron exchange used a microfluidic system to create a steady-state condition, and monitor the exchange by Raman spectroscopy.\cite{Sarrazin2008} However, in that case the time resolution was on the order of seconds, and it was concluded that the proton-deuteron exchange solely depends on diffusion.
-The flow rate in microfluidic systems, in particular with thin transparent walls, is inherently limited by wall roughness and channel dimensions.\cite{Rands2006} In contrast, we create such an interface hydro-dynamically.
+Far less is known about proton transfer across interfaces, even though interfaces govern chemically specific charge and mass exchange throughout science and technology, from signal transduction in nervous systems and molecular transport in cell regulation to ion exchange in batteries and fuel cells and catalysis at solids.\cite{Crossley2010, Kaminski2017, Li2022} Interfaces between two liquids are a particularly important case.
+Interfaces between two immiscible liquids, such as water and oil, are comparatively straightforward to study,\cite{Piradashvili2016} whereas two inherently mixing liquids form an rapidly evolving interface, requiring continuously reformed steady state systems and fast probing techniques.
+A previous study of proton–deuteron exchange used a microfluidic system to monitor the exchange by Raman spectroscopy,\cite{Sarrazin2008} but with a time resolution on the order of seconds, leading to the conclusion that the exchange is governed solely by diffusion.
+Microfluidic flow rates, especially through thin transparent walls, are inherently limited by wall roughness and channel dimensions.\cite{Rands2006} Accessing the fast kinetics of a miscible liquid-liquid interface therefore requires a fundamentally different approach.